The research team

 dr. Maikel Waardenburg

-Maikel Waardenburg is assistant professor in Organisation Studies at the Utrecht School of Governance.
-He is Principal Investigator of this project.
-He studies public-private interactions, collaborative dynamics and social change, with a particular focus on vulnerable groups, vitality and sport.
-His research focuses on public-private interactions, collaborative dynamics and social change, in particular towards a vital society and the inclusion of vulnerable groups.
-Through his research he aims to strengthen organisations in their contribution to these public issues.
+Maikel Waardenburg is assistant professor in Organisation Studies at Utrecht University’s School of Governance.
+He is Principal Investigator of the CISE project.
+He studies public-private interactions, collaborative dynamics and social change, with a particular focus on vitality, sport, and the inclusion of vulnerable groups.
+Through his research he aims to strengthen organisations and frontline workers in their contribution to these public issues.
+To this end, he regularly contributes to local and national policy arenas.

 Prof. dr. Steven Vos